djibe/Android-tutorials/README.md

 ## Samsung Galaxy S3 i9300

-You can upgrade your SGS3 from any version to Android 7.1 Nougat / LineageOS 14.1.
+You can upgrade your Samsung Galaxy S3 from any version to Android 9 Pie / LineageOS 16.

-Tutorial is here (6900+ views) : <https://forum.xda-developers.com/galaxy-s3/help/guide-tutorial-samsung-galaxy-s3-i9300-t3491788>
+Tutorial is here (7000+ views) : <https://forum.xda-developers.com/galaxy-s3/help/guide-tutorial-samsung-galaxy-s3-i9300-t3491788>

-What you will learn :
+What you will learn:

 - Flash your phone with Odin
-- Format partitions to F2FS for better IO performances
 - Flash and use TWRP recovery
-- Install Android 7.1 Nougat
+- Install Android 9 Pie / Optimized LineageOS 16
+- Fix Wifi
-- Get root access
+- Get root access with Magisk
-- Obtain Google mobile services (GMS) certification
+- Use Dark mode

 ---